Article History

 Enter Y to continue the installation.

-Once it done, you should be able to use the command gcc --version !
+Once it's done, you should be able to use the command gcc --version !
 Now you will have to use the command line to go to mod2gbt directory.
 Assuming you extracted the GBT Player .zip archive in your Downloads folder, you can do it with a command like this one:

 cd Downloads/gbt-player-4.4.1/gbt-player-4.4.1/gb/rgbds/mod2gbt/